TrongNV2003/QA-Generation-using-LLMs-for-education/README.md

 ```

 ### Custom dataset in Philosophy
-Dataset is created by extracting in 2 Philosophy books: "Marxist-Leninist philosophy" and "Ho Chi Minh ideology philosophy"; and labeled by author manually for fine-tuning and evaluating models.
+Dataset is created by extracting in 2 Philosophy books: "Marxist-Leninist philosophy" and "Ho Chi Minh ideology philosophy".
+Labeled by author manually for fine-tuning and evaluating models.

 Public on github for all who loves NLP: [Github](https://github.com/TrongNV2003/T5-QA-Generator/tree/main/datasets)

 Or you can download from Huggingface: [HuggingFace](https://huggingface.co/datasets/Trongdz/Vietnamese-Philosophy-QA)

 ## Usage